-1. Remove a C-MAP B JEPPESEN NT+/MAX C-CARD if present and insert the optional User

-C-CARD into the slot.
+1. Remove a C-MAP BY JEPPESEN NT/MAX C-CARD if present and insert the optional User C-CARD into the slot.

-- Press [MENU], move the ShuttlePoint knob to highlight USER POINTS and press [ENT]. - 3.
+- 2. Press [MENU], move the ShuttlePoint knob to highlight USER POINTS and press [ENT]. - 3.
 Move the ShuttlePoint knob to highlight USER C-CARD and press [ENT]. - 4.
 A screen will appear.
 Move the ShuttlePoint knob to the left to highlight SAVE and press [ENT]. - 5.
 A popup SAVE FILE window will appear.
 In this window you can change the name and the file type by using the ShuttlePoint knob and pressing [ENT], when finished press [CLR] once. - 6.
 To save the file, move the ShuttlePoint knob to SAVE in window and press [ENT]. - 7.
-A Information pop window will momentarily be shown SAVING then show SAVING OK. - 8.
+A Information popup window will momentarily be shown "SAVING" then show "SAVING OK". - 8.
 Press [ENT] to confirm.